oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/select.md

 ## Loading

-Add a loading animation to the select with the `loading` props, this props is a `boolean`
+Add a loading animation to the select with the `loading` property, this property is a `boolean`

 </card>